titilda/appunti/Distributed System/index.md

 If an older transaction $T_i$ requests a resource held by a younger transaction $T_j$, $T_j$ is aborted (wounded) and $T_i$ acquires the resource.

 If a younger transaction $T_i$ requests a resource held by an older transaction $T_j$, $T_i$ waits for $T_j$ to release the resource.

+## Fault Tolerance

+Fault Tolerance is the ability of a system to continue operating without interruption despite the failure of one or more of its components (a partial failure).
+The goal is to mask these failures from the client, ensuring the system remains dependable:

+- Available: The probability that the system is ready for use when needed;
+- Reliable: The ability of the system to run continuously without failures over a given period;
+- Safe: The property that the system will not cause anything bad to happen;
+- Maintainable: The ease and speed with which a failed system can be fixed.

+### Failure Classification

+There are different types of failures:

+- **Omission Failure**: A component simply fails to perform an action it was supposed to:
+  - _Process_: A process crash or halt and doesn't execute any operation and become _silent_;
+  - _channel_: A message is lost and never received (or never sent).
+- **Byzantine Failures** (Arbitrary failure): These are hard to detect, if there is an error it might be detected with an omission
+  - _Process_: The process executes an incorrect or unintended program. (e.g. memory failure that change the stack pointer, or compromised by a virus).
+  - _channel_: Messages are corrupted, duplicated, fabricated.
+- **Timing Failure**: Are only relevant in synchronous systems and happens when the time bound are violated.

+### Failure Detection

+In a synchronous system, it's possible to detect a failure by setting a time bound on message delivery and process execution.
+In asynchronous system, it's impossible distinguish between a slow process/channel, a failed process, and unreliable communication.

+To mitigate false positive, and confirm failures, it's possible to use _heartbeats messages_ that are sent after a certain inactivity period and the ack indicate that the process is alive.

+**Fault tolerance** is fundamentally achieved through redundancy:

+- **Information Redundancy**: Adding extra bits to data to allow for error detection and correction (e.g., Hamming Codes, parity bits).
+- **Time Redundancy**: Repeating an action if it fails or if the result is suspected to be incorrect (e.g., resend of a lost message after not receiving an acknowledgment).
+- **Physical Redundancy**: Using multiple hardware or software components to perform the same task (e.g., replicating data, running operations multiple times).

+#### Client Failure

+When a client process (which initiated a remote computation) crashes, the server process performing the work is left without a node for the result.
+This process is called an **Orphan** Computation.

+- **Extermination**: The client sends an explicit kill message to the server upon recovery, naming the specific process to terminate.
+- **Reincarnation**: When the client reboots, it broadcasts an epoch number (a unique ID for its current session) to all servers.
+Any server running a computation associated with an older, lower epoch number is instructed to immediately kill that process.
+- **Gentle Reincarnation**: Similar to reincarnation, but the server only kills old computations if the client that owns them cannot be located or authenticated.
+- **Expiration**: The client is granted a fixed time for the remote computation.
+The client must renew this lease periodically.
+If the client crashes it waits for the time to expire, and the server can then safely terminate the orphaned computation.